thiesmoeller/wrc-coach/analysis-app/SHARED_COMPONENTS.md

 │   │   └── ...
 │   │
 │   └── components/             🔗 SHARED UI COMPONENTS
-│       ├── PolarPlot.tsx       ← Used by both apps
+│       ├── CartesianPlot.tsx     ← Used by both apps
-│       ├── PolarPlot.css       ← Shared styling (imported by both)
+│       ├── CartesianPlot.css     ← Shared styling (imported by both)
 │       ├── StabilityPlot.tsx     ← Used by both apps
 │       ├── StabilityPlot.css     ← Shared styling (imported by both)
 │       ├── MetricsBar.tsx      ← Used by both apps
 │       └── MetricsBar.css      ← Shared styling (imported by both)
 │